railsuser2014/openobject-doc-book-en/source/features/portals.rst

 -----------

 * Rights management included to the portal
-* All applictions of OpenERP can be included into your portail
+* All functionalities of OpenERP can be included into your portail
 * Allow your collaborators to manage your system directly and safely

 Integration benefits:
 ---------------------

-* Every OpenERP applications can be included into your portail
+* Every OpenERP feature can be included into your portail
 * Integrated with analytic account management system

 Links: